Sigmmma/c20/src/content/general/art-tools/blender/readme.md

 # Usage basics

-## Interaction modes
+## Modes
 In the upper-left of the viewport you'll see a drop-down menu labeled "Object Mode".
-This menu changes Blender's interaction mode.
+This is the [mode selector][modes].
 In different interaction modes, the actions and operations you can perform in the viewport change or have different effects.
 The two main modes you'll use are:

-* Object Mode: Allows for the selection of whole objects, adding new objects, and changing their transforms (moving, scaling, rotating).
+* **Object Mode**: Allows for the selection of whole objects, adding new objects, and changing their transforms (moving, scaling, rotating).
-* Edit Mode: Used to edit the geometry within a selected object, like adding new faces, moving vertices, and UV unwrapping.
+* **Edit Mode**: Used to edit the geometry within a selected object, like adding new faces, moving vertices, and UV unwrapping.

 You can quickly toggle back and forth between these modes using {% key "Tab" /%}.